This is a fixed-text formatted version of a Jupyter notebook

 )

-Note: Here we use only one approach that could be useful, showing the steps to save the new Event files in a random directory and generate a new modified HDU index table.
-However, the user is free to chose the absolute path of the EventList and DataStore.
-For instance, another approach could be making a full copy of the DataStore, or changing the location of the pulsar event files to one that could be more convinient for the user.
+Note: Here we demonstrate only one approach that could be useful, showing the steps to save the new Event files in a directory and generate a new modified HDU index table.
+However, the user is free to choose the absolute path of the EventList and DataStore.
+Another approach, for instance, could be making a full copy of the DataStore, or changing the location of the pulsar event files to one that is more convenient for the user.

 5. Opening the new DataStore

-Once all of this is done, we just have to open the data store using DataStore.from_dir()and passing the pulsar HDU table to it :
+Once all of this is done, we just have to open the data store using DataStore.from_dir() and pass the pulsar HDU table to it :

 [39]: